How to Change The Sand in a Pool Filter

 6. Fill The Tank Halfway With Water

-Before we add the new sand to the filter, set the standpipe and laterals in place and centered, replace the drain plug on the tank, and fill it halfway full of water.
+Before you add the new sand to the filter, set the standpipe and laterals in place and centered, replace the drain plug on the tank, and fill it halfway full of water.
 This will cushion the fall of the sand onto the laterals which will protect them from breaking.

 7. Add The New Sand